Disclosure Requirements - Norway

-In the case of holdings in securities listed on a Norwegian marketplace, and/or registered in a Norwegian Securities Register, the custodian is under an obligation to disclose the identity and holdings of customers and the identity of final beneficial owners holding applicable positions.
+In the case of holdings in securities listed on a Norwegian marketplace, and/or registered in a Norwegian Securities Register, the custodian is under an obligation to disclose the identity and holdings of clients and the identity of final beneficial owners holding applicable positions.

-Customers entering into transactions in the Norwegian domestic market consent and are hereby deemed to consent to disclosure and to the appointment of the requestor (for example, Finanstilsynet (the Norwegian Financial Supervisory Authority)) as their attorney-in-fact, under power of attorney to collect from CBL such information as is required to be disclosed.
+Clients entering into transactions in the Norwegian domestic market consent and are hereby deemed to consent to disclosure and to the appointment of the requestor (for example, Finanstilsynet (the Norwegian Financial Supervisory Authority)) as their attorney-in-fact, under power of attorney to collect from CBL such information as is required to be disclosed.

-Customers are advised that local laws and regulations may require CBL to disclose securities trading and holding information and the identity of the ultimate beneficial owners of certain securities.
+Clients are advised that local laws and regulations may require CBL to disclose securities trading and holding information and the identity of the ultimate beneficial owners of certain securities.

 - The Norwegian authorities are entitled to obtain information on the beneficial owners of any financial instrument held by the custodian in Norway that is listed on a Norwegian marketplace, and/or registered in a Norwegian Securities Register.

 - Norwegian share issuing companies are entitled to obtain information on the beneficial owners of shares and primary capital certificates that they have issued and that are held in CBL.

 Therefore, clients of CBL are only admitted to participate in the services offered by CBL on the Norwegian market if the CBL client delivers, upon request by CBL, the identity of their underlying beneficial owners within four (4) business days.